 The threat hunting landscape is constantly evolving.
 Learn the techniques, tactics, and tools needed to become a highly-effective threat hunter.

 Reveal Actionable Insights From Petabytes of Internet Data

 As the platform and virtual users crawl more websites every day, RiskIQ’s analytic capabilities become more tuned and confident over time.
-This allows for accurate, automated detection and confirmation of phishing pages, imposters, and scams without the need for any human intervention.
-In instances where the platform is less confident in its correlation or decision, RiskIQ security analysts step in to review and confirm or dismiss events and detections.
+This allows for accurate, automated detection and confirmation of phishing pages, imposters, and scams without the need for human intervention.
+In instances where the platform is less confident in its correlation or decision, RiskIQ security analysts step in to review and confirm events and detections.
 This ensures that our customers are protected and the platform evolves intelligently.

 Outside of the RiskIQ platform, RiskIQ’s threat researchers are highly regarded in the information security community.
-The team publishes research and shares the information we have about threat actor groups with the broader community through news outlets, reports, and PassiveTotal public projects.
+The team publishes research and shares the information we have about threat actor groups with the broader community through news outlets, reports, and PassiveTotal® public projects.

 RiskIQ virtual users take inventory of mobile app stores and download applications they encounter on the web as if they were using a mobile device.
 Using these techniques, the platform is able to link apps between stores and across publishers and platforms.
 Once downloaded and inventoried, RiskIQ analyzes the applications themselves to determine if there are brand infringing elements, spyware, or malware hiding within the code.

 The RiskIQ platform finds similarities between websites to locate brand and copyright infringement, phishing pages that look like official pages, and other malicious activity on the web.
 Using the similarity between pages, RiskIQ determines if two (or more) websites share similar structure, content, or components, which, coupled with our correlation models allows us to classify pages and generate events for customers.